IBM/cloudpakforapps-workshop/workshop/exercise-1/README.md

 ![js\_lab1\_codewind\_open\_app.png](images/js_lab1_codewind_open_app.png)

-> **Note** Codewind exposes your applications on different external ports.
+> **NOTE** Codewind exposes your applications on different external ports.
 This will allow you to run multiple projects of same type.

 To get the overview of your project, click on `Open Project Overview`: